corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 There will be up to three Poetry files in the top folder of the project.
 - `pyproject.toml` contains some information about your project in case you want to publish it, as well as a list of your project's direct depenencies.
 - `poetry.lock` contains a list of all the packages that were installed last time and exact versions for all of them.
 This is generate when you use Poetry to install required packages.
-- `poetry.toml` is an optional file for configuration options for the current project, e.g. creating a virtual environment
+- `poetry.toml` is an optional file for configuration options for the current project, e.g. whether to create a virtual environment.

 Some other tools exist with similar goals - Pipenv, pip-tools, Conda - but Poetry is coming out on top as a tool that achieves everything we need.